 Starting in a junior level role, you’ll most likely find yourself quickly moving up the ranks until you reach Clinical Director / Clinical Operations Lead level.
 Here, you’ll be responsible for the overall running of a trial.

-To get a job as clinical research associate you will be required to have an undergraduate degree and/or postgraduate qualification in medical sciences, life sciences or nursing.
+To get a job as Clinical Research Associate you will be required to have an undergraduate degree and/or postgraduate qualification in medical sciences, life sciences or nursing.
 Relevant subjects include:

-Although a PhD isn’t always necessary to attaining a job in Clinical research, it can sometimes be advantageous and employers may view this as relevant work experience and you may able to progress into higher paying roles quicker.
+Although a PhD isn’t always necessary to attaining a job in Clinical Research, it can sometimes be advantageous and employers may view this as relevant work experience and you may able to progress into higher paying roles quicker.
 Starting salaries for Clinical Research Associates, for example, tend to range between £25,000 and £30,000 PA.
 After a few years of experience, Senior Clinical Research Associates can earn upwards of £35,000 to £50,000 plus.

 In terms of experience, other than a PhD, it can be beneficial to have undertaken some work within a hospital, pharmaceutical company or CRO during university through a year in industry or short/summer placement.
 Without this, though, it is possible to get into a lower level role and progress further.